 The budget took place against the backdrop of the global outbreak of a novel strain of Coronavirus: COVID -19 and has put out a plan to support public services, businesses, and individuals that might get affected by COVID – 19.

-- The budget assumes the effect of COVID-19 on the UK Economy to be highly uncertain.
-Even though the effect could become significant at a point of time, it is assumed to be temporary.
+The budget assumes the effect of COVID-19 on the UK Economy to be highly uncertain.
+Even though the effect could become significant at a point in time, it is assumed to be temporary.

-- There could also be direct economic impacts in case of a domestic outbreak.
-The disruption might include interruption in global supply chains and absences from work resulting in a drop in nation’s productive capacity
+There could also be direct economic impacts in case of a domestic outbreak.
+The disruption might include an interruption in global supply chains and absences from work resulting in a drop in the nation’s productive capacity

-- To support the people concerned about these impacts, the Budget has announced a three-point plan to provide support to both Public Services as well as Business & Individuals.
+To support the people concerned about these impacts, the Budget has announced a three-point plan to provide support to both Public Services as well as Business & Individuals.

 (i) COVID-19 Response Fund: HM Treasury has created an emergency response fund, to ensure the National Health Service (NHS), as well as other public health service providers, have the resources needed to tackle the impacts of COVID-19.